Nobody Wants to Be Lonely: Commercial performance

 In the United Kingdom, the song debuted and peaked at number four on March 4, 2001, staying on the UK Singles Chart for 12 weeks.
 In July 2020, the British Phonographic Industry (BPI) certified the song silver for sales and streams exceeding 200,000 units.
 The record failed to enter the top 10 in Ireland, where it reached number 12 for two weeks and stayed in the top 30 for five weeks.
 In mainland Europe, the track topped four national rankings: Hungary's Mahasz chart, the Romanian Top 100, Poland's National Airplay chart, and Croatia's Foreign Singles chart.
 The song also reached number two in Greece, Italy, Spain, and Switzerland; number three in the Netherlands and Sweden; number four in Finland; and number five in Germany, Norway, and Portugal.
 In Denmark, the song peaked at number six, and IFPI Danmark awarded the song a gold certification for shipping over 4,000 copies.
 The record has also been certified gold in the Netherlands (40,000 units shipped), Sweden (15,000 units shipped), and Switzerland (20,000 units shipped).
 Elsewhere in Europe, "Nobody Wants to Be Lonely" peaked at number 11 in the Flanders region of Belgium, number 13 in Austria, number 16 in Belgium's Wallonia region, and number 28 in France.
-On the European Hot 100 Singles ranking, the song reached number two in March 2001.
+On the Eurochart Hot 100 ranking, the song reached number two in March 2001.

 On February 18, 2001, "Nobody Wants to Be Lonely" debuted at number 27 on New Zealand's RIANZ Singles Chart.
 The following week, the track rose to number 20, then to number 12 three weeks in.
 After jumping to number two, the song ascended to number one, giving both Martin and Aguilera their second number-one hit; it was Martin's last song to chart until "Come with Me" in 2013.
 The song stayed at number one for two non-consecutive weeks, temporarily losing the number-one position to LeAnn Rimes' "Can't Fight the Moonlight" on the week of March 25, 2001, and remained in the top 50 for 17 weeks.
 In neighboring Australia, the track first appeared at number eight on the ARIA Singles Chart, which would become its peak.
 As such, it gave both Aguilera and Martin their fourth top-10 hit in Australia.
 After its debut, the song descended the chart, leaving the top 50 in May 2001 after logging nine weeks on the chart.
 The same month, the Australian Recording Industry Association (ARIA) certified the song gold for shipments of over 35,000 copies.